iamamofa/iamamofa/README.md

 ![](https://komarev.com/ghpvc/?username=Joamofa1&style=plastic&label=PROFILE+VIEWS)

  - 🔭 I’m currently a Software Engineer and Researcher!
- - 🌱 I’m currently learning alot in Sequencing, Bioinformatics, immunoinformatics, Swift UI and flutter
+ - 🌱 I’m currently learning alot in Sequencing, Bioinformatics, immunoinformatics, backend development with Django & Mongo DB, Swift UI and flutter
  - 👯 I’m looking to collaborate on dart and python projects
  - 🤔 I’m looking for help with Deep learning modelling and Big Data
  - 💬 Ask me about any tech related stuff